getreu/tp-note/docs/source/tpnote--manpage.md

 Besides its core function, Tp-Note comes with several built-in markup renderer and viewer, allowing to work with different markup languages at the same time.
-The configuration file variables '`filename.extensions_*`' determine which markup renderer is used for which note file extension.
-Depending on the markup language, this feature is more or less advanced and complete: _Markdown_ (cf. '`filename.extensions_md`') is best supported and feature complete: It complies with the _Common Mark_ specification.
-The _ReStructuredText_ renderer (cf.  '`filename.extensions_rst`') is quite new and still in experimental state.
+The configuration file variable '`filename.extension`' determine which markup renderer is used for which note file extension.
+Depending on the markup language, this feature is more or less advanced and complete: _Markdown_ (cf. '`Markdown`') is best supported and feature complete: It complies with the _Common Mark_ specification.
+The _ReStructuredText_ renderer (cf.  '`Restructuredtext`') is quite new and still in experimental state.
-For all other supported markup languages Tp-Note provides a built-in markup source text viewer (cf.  '`filename.extensions_txt`') that shows the note as typed (without markup), but renders all hyperlinks to make them clickable.
-In case none of the above rendition engines suit you, it is possible to disable the viewer feature selectively for some particular note file extensions: just place these extensions in the '`filename.extensions_no_viewer`' variable.
+For all other supported markup languages Tp-Note provides a built-in markup source text viewer (cf.  '`PlainText`') that shows the note as typed (without markup), but renders all hyperlinks to make them clickable.
+In case none of the above rendition engines suit you, it is possible to disable the viewer feature selectively for some particular note file extensions: just associate these extensions with the '`PlainTextNoViewer`' renderer.
 If you wish to disable the viewer feature overall, set the variable '`arg_default.edit = true`'.